RS-codes/Qt5_6_Scope_Static_variables_in_class/README.md

 SourceCode added

-Discussed Scope,
-static variables in class
+Discussed Scope and static variables in class